Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Convergence of MPE splitting methods for semilinear parabolic equations

-\begin{theorem}[Uniform norm bounds of exact solution] Suppose that the initial data $u^0 \in H^m_\text{per}(\Omega)$ with $m\geq 1$, $f \in C^{m}(\mathbb{R})$, and \eqref{assumption:f'_bounded} is satisfied.
+\begin{theorem}[Sobolev bounds of exact solution] Suppose that the initial data $u^0 \in H^m_\text{per}(\Omega)$ with $m\geq 1$, $f \in C^{m}(\mathbb{R})$, and \eqref{assumption:f'_bounded} is satisfied.
 Let $u(t)$ be the exact solution to \eqref{eq:semilinear equation} with periodic boundary conditions corresponding to the initial data $u^0$.
-Then, for given $T\geq 0$, the exact solution $u(t)$ possesses the uniform Sobolev norm bounds:
+Then, for given $T\geq 0$, the exact solution $u(t)$ possesses the Sobolev bounds:

 where $C\geq 0 $ depends on $(\|u^0\|_{H^{m-1}(\Omega)},d,\kappa,m,T)$.